laisfrigerio/bank-account-node-lowdb/README.md

 ### Transaction

-- POST `/event`: add a new transaction (deposit, withdraw and transfer)
+- POST `/event`: add a new transaction (deposit, withdraw or transfer)

 ### Balance